Mical155/U15A2/README/README.md

 - Simple application process - It is important to make the online application process as simple as possible.
 This can be done by clearly outlining the steps to users and it must be user-friendly with clear instructions and relevant fields whilst also making sure they are steps that will gather key information about the user and their relation with web development.

 - Links to web development courses - It is also important to integrate links to maybe certain YouTube video web development course so that users can develop their web development skills.

+- Provides specifications and qualifications - The website should also provide users with a description on the job specifications and qualifications so they are aware of what the company expects of them and what is required to join the team.

 ## Developer Requirements